Oodgeroo Noonuccal: Recognition

-Oodgeroo won several literary awards, including the Mary Gilmore Medal (1970), the Jessie Litchfield Award (1975), and the Fellowship of Australian Writers' Award.
+Oodgeroo won several literary awards, including the Mary Gilmore Medal (1970), the Jessie Litchfield Award (1975), and the FAW Patricia Weickhardt Award to an Aboriginal Writer (1985).

 She received an honorary Doctorate of Letters from Macquarie University for her contribution to Australian literature in 1988.
-She was also made an honorary Doctor of the University by Griffith University in 1989, and was awarded a further honorary Doctor of Letters degree in 1991 by Monash University.
+She was also made an honorary Doctor of the university by Griffith University in 1989, and was awarded a further honorary Doctor of Letters degree in 1991 by Monash University.
 In 1992, Oodgeroo Noonuccal received an honorary Doctorate from the Faculty of Education Queensland University of Technology for both her contribution to literature and in recognition of her work in the field of education.

-In 1979, she was awarded the Sixth Annual Oscar at the Micheaux Awards Ceremony, hosted by the US Black Filmmakers Hall of Fame and in the same year received the International Acting Award for the film Shadow Sisters.
+In 1979, she was awarded the Sixth Annual Oscar at the Micheaux Awards Ceremony, hosted by the US Black Filmmakers Hall of Fame, and in the same year received the International Acting Award for the film Shadow Sisters.

 She was appointed a Member of the Order of the British Empire in 1970, but returned the award in 1987 in protest at the Australian Bicentenary celebrations in order to make a political statement about the condition of her people.

-In 1985, she was named Aboriginal of the Year, by the National Aborigines Day Observance Committee (NADOC, now NAIDOC), an honour bestowed by Indigenous people.
+In 1985, she was named Aboriginal of the Year by the National Aborigines Day Observance Committee (NADOC, now NAIDOC), an honour bestowed by Indigenous people.

-In 1991, the commemorative plaque with her name on it was one of the first installed on Sydney Writers Walk.
+In 1991, a commemorative plaque with her name on it was one of the first installed on Sydney Writers Walk.

 In 1992 Queensland University of Technology (QUT) awarded her an honorary doctorate from the Faculty of Education recognising her contributions to literature and education.
 In 2006 the university renamed their Aboriginal and Torres Strait Islander Support Unit as the Oodgeroo Unit in her honour.
 The university also has the Oodgeroo Scholarship Program which provides undergraduate and postgraduate scholarships for Aboriginal and Torres Strait Islander students.

+In 2001, she was posthumously inducted onto the Victorian Honour Roll of Women.
 In 2009 as part of the Q150 celebrations, she was announced as one of the Q150 Icons of Queensland for her role as an "Influential Artist".

 In 2016 the Queensland Poetry Festival introduced an Indigenous program which included the inaugural Oodgeroo Noonuccal Indigenous Poetry Prize.

 The electoral district of Oodgeroo created in the 2017 Queensland state electoral redistribution was named after her.